Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

     - In the Name section, enter a meaningful application name for your issuance and/or verification application
     - In the supported account types section, select Accounts in this organizational directory only ({tenant name})
     - In the Redirect URI section, select `Web` and add `https://localhost:5001/signin-oidc`.
 You will later come back and add more redirect URIs.
+    - If you have deployed the app to AppServices, add `https://your-name.azurewebsites.net/signin-oidc` as a Redirect URI (replace with your name).
     - Select Register to create the application
 3. On the app overview page, find the Application (client) ID value and Directory (tenant) ID and record it for later.
 4. From the Certificates & secrets page, in the Client secrets section, create a new client secret and copy it for later use in configuration as it will not be displayed again.